VishalKotekar/My_CProgramming-Learnings/README.md

 # My C Programming Learnings - 2022

 This repository contains the C programming exercises and solutions I worked on throughout 2022.
-All the code is stored in the **main branch**.
+All the code is stored in the **master branch**.

 ## Contents